makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 ## PasswordAnonymizer

-This *Anonymizer* give you way to set the same password for each one of your users.
+This *Anonymizer* give you a way to set the same password for each one of your users.
 It is based on the [Symfony PasswordHasher Component](https://symfony.com/doc/current/security/passwords.html).

 Options are :